praxya/rma/rma/README.rst

    address" if needed.
 #.
 Go to Inventory > Settings > Configuration > Warehouse management >
    Warehouses and add a default RMA location and RMA picking type for customers and suppliers RMA picking type.
+In case the warehouse is configured to use routes.
 It's very important to select the type of operation supplier if we are moving in the company and customer if we are moving out of the company.

 Usage
 =====